 Exploring Charitable Norms and Narratives: The Stories and Values That Influence Giving

-A 2-day virtual event on September 16th and 17th
+A two-day virtual event on September 16 and 17

 Laws and regulations are often the focus of conversations about what might promote or inhibit charitable giving, but social norms and narratives can be just as powerful—or even more powerful—drivers of prosocial behavior.
 They shape charitable giving practice in fundamental ways.